meeshkan/bank/README.md

 ## OpenAPI

 In addition to its primary graphql interface, the Meeshkan bank does have some extra endpoints.
-To learn what these are, you can point your browser at http://localhost:8080/bank/openapi.
+To learn what these are, you can point your browser at [`http://localhost:8080/docs`](http://localhost:8080/docs) and [`http://localhost:8080/api/openapi`](http://localhost:8080/api/openapi).

 ## Gotchyas